They regulate metabolism, appetite, and fat storage. Yet, hormones don’t play a minor role in weight loss in today’s conventional fitness industry.

 For this reason, estrogen levels are a sensitive issue.
-They must be regulated carefully since neither too high nor too low levels will help you lose weight.
+They must be regulated carefully since neither too high nor too low will help you lose weight.

-In addition to hormonal changes during the life cycle, lifestyle factors can also help keep estrogen levels balanced.
+In addition to hormonal changes during the life cycle, lifestyle factors can help keep estrogen levels balanced.

 How to Balance Estrogen Levels Naturally:

-Low-Carb: Our high-carbohydrate Western diet drives up insulin levels, which lowers sex hormone-binding globulin (SHBG), another hormone (Daka et al. 201384).
+Low-Carb: Our high-carbohydrate Western diet drives insulin levels, which lowers sex hormone-binding globulin (SHBG), another hormone (Daka et al. 201384).
 SHBG binds estrogen in the blood, keeping it in balance.

 Personal care: Many personal care products contain xenoestrogens, chemicals that can mimic estrogen in your body.
 They can bind to estrogen receptors and activate them, upsetting the hormonal system (Singleton et al. 200386).